ItsRawanMoha/LED-Blink/README.md

 # LED-Blink Task

 Welcome to the LED-Blink Task!
-This project provides a simple example of how to control an LED using a microcontroller.
+This task provides a simple example of how to control an LED using a microcontroller.

 ## Table of Contents